antiparticle25/genomic_data_solutions/README.md

   <img src="files/fig_thermofisher.png" alt="ThermoFisher Platform" width="20%">
 </p>

+...or single-read/paired-end and Whole-genome vs Whole-Exon sequencing in a particular country, like Germany...

 ## Integration with LLM Tools
 By utilizing an appropriate embedding model, each study can be represented in a high-dimensional space, eventually allowing for similarity assessments based on their content.